hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 The primitives provided by sessions and the locking mechanisms of the KV store can be used to build client-side leader election algorithms.
 These are covered in more detail in the [Leader Election guide](/docs/guides/leader-election.html).

+## Prepared Query Integration

+Prepared queries may be attached to a session in order to automatically delete the prepared query when the session is invalidated.